golioth/developer-training/website/docs/golioth-exercises/compile-golioth-demo.md

 # Add Credentials to the Golioth Demo

-We begin with a full-featured demo.
-But for the MagTag to connect we must give it one set of credentials to connect to your WiFi and another set of credentials to connect to Golioth.
+We begin with a full-featured demo!
+But for the MagTag to connect we must give it one set of credentials to connect to your WiFi and another set of credentials to connect to Golioth that you created in the [Golioth Signup and Exploration](/docs/golioth-intro/signup) section.

+## Learning Objectives
+We are building your muscles around compiling Zephyr binaries, by starting with pre-configured code.
+All you need to do is add credentials, compile, and load the binary onto your device.

+We are doing this so you can use this hardware and firmware on the MagTag to experiment with features on Golioth in the next section.

+### Desired outcome(s)
+* Create a customized file containing your credentials for Wi-Fi and Golioth.
+* Build a binary containing those credentials.
+* Download the built binary and load it onto the MagTag hardware.
+* See the device connect to Golioth over WiFi
+### Approximate time

+* This section will take 5-20 minutes
+  * Depending on experience with Zephyr and the `west` meta tool.

+## Workflow

 1. Go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo) and ensure you are on the `main` branch which is the hello example

     ```bash
-    cd ~/magtag-training/app
+    cd ~/Desktop/magtag-training/app
     git checkout golioth-demo
     ```